alexr101/Stackr.js/README.md

 Example:<br/>
 var array = [1, 2, 3, 4, 5, 6];<br/>

-Initialize Stackr <br/>
+//Initialize Stackr <br/>
-**var stack = Stackr(array);**
+**var stack = Stackr(array);**//or

+Passing an array is optional.

-Because you passed an array any array modifying methods will use this array by default.
-You can override this by adding a different array as a parameter.
+In this case because you put in an array all the modifying methods will use this array by default.
+You can override this by adding a different array as a parameter in the methods below.

 # Methods